Contents

 “There are three main pitfalls that I see FBA sellers make continually that affect their overall performance in the long term.

-You can register a trademark on the USPTO directly without the need of an attorney and you can use any number of crowd sourcing sites to develop a logo and brand image.
+You can register a trademark on the USPTO directly without the need for an attorney, and you can use any number of crowd-sourcing sites to develop a logo and brand image.
 This provides more control over profitability and growth.

-When FBA sellers do not own the product page and are just another seller on someone else’s listing they are vulnerable.
+When FBA sellers do not own the product page and are just another seller on someone else’s listing, they are vulnerable.
 The only advantage is price.
-If others have a better cost advantage on the product, then you will win the buy box infrequently.
-Especially if it is a high velocity item.
-Playing the online arbitrage game of trying to find product cheap in one channel and sell them on another is a lot of work for a small profit.
+If others have a better cost advantage on the product, then you will win the Buy Box infrequently.
+Especially if it is a high-velocity item.
+Playing the online arbitrage game of trying to find products cheap in one channel and selling them on another is a lot of work for a small profit.

-Building a brand will connect the customers to you for the long term and create customer retention and long term value.
+Building a brand will connect the customers to you for the long term and create customer retention and long-term value.
 Just look at Tuft & Needle.
-They started out selling mattresses on Amazon and created their own brand that spans multi channels.
+They started out selling mattresses on Amazon and created their own brand that spans multiple channels.

 Tuft & Needle